Books now available on Amazon

 And I also do stuff.

 You might have seen me at a conference somewhere, giving a talk about future tech and how it’s going to change your life.
 I’ve given a lot of talks around the world to different industries from start-up tech to banking, real estate, public services and telecoms.
 Maybe you met me in the bar or at the buffet.
 I do like a buffet and giving talks is thirsty work.
 I like to travel and meet new people because writers love stories and storytelling, and the best stories come from listening and talking to people.
+I host events related to my podcasts, and appear talking about the topics in my books as a keynote speaker at various conferences around the world.

 Tech stuff?